Afsaneh-Karami/Neural-Networks-and-Deep-Learning/advanced optimization methods/README.md

   𝛼:  is the learning rate<br />
   𝜀: is a very small number to avoid dividing by zero<br />
   As usual, all parameters are stored in the parameters dictionary.<br /><br />
-5. Using Predict fuction to estimate the results (GOTO [Predict link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/advanced%20optimization%20methods/Predict))<br />
+5. Using Predict function to estimate the results (GOTO [Predict link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/advanced%20optimization%20methods/Predict))<br />
   * predictions = predict(train_X, train_Y, parameters)<br />

 6. Plot decision boundary for each optimizer algorithm.